tiny-pilot/tinypilot/CONTRIBUTING.md

    - If the [`build_debian_package` CircleCI job](https://github.com/tiny-pilot/ustreamer-debian/blob/2ace4a1d22a3c9108f5285e3dff0290c60e5b1cf/.circleci/config.yml#L25) fails for some reason, you can manually debug the code in CircleCI by clicking "rerun job with SSH" in the CircleCI dashboard and following their SSH instructions.
 Remember to cancel the CircleCI job once you're done debugging, in order to reduce CI costs.
 1. When the job completes, go to the "Artifacts" tab of the `build_debian_package` job on CircleCI to find the uStreamer Debian packages.

-   - We use `amd64`-based builds only for testing in CircleCI.
+   - We use `armhf`-based builds on physical devices and for testing in CircleCI.
-   - We use `armhf`-based builds on physical devices.
    - [Docker platform names don't match Debian architecture names:](https://github.com/tiny-pilot/ustreamer-debian/blob/2ace4a1d22a3c9108f5285e3dff0290c60e5b1cf/Dockerfile#L46C1-L48)

      > Docker's platform names don't match Debian's platform names, so we translate